dogadogan/InfraredTags/README.md

    <sup>\*MIT and †Facebook Reality Labs</sup>

    The tutorial consists of three steps: (1) [embedding the marker into the 3D model of an object](#1-cad-adding-the-tag-into-the-object), (2) [3D printing the object](#2-fabrication-3d-printing-the-object), (3) [decoding the tag from the printed object](#3-detection-reading-the-tags).

-If you use InfraredTags as part of your research, please cite it as follows.
+   If you use InfraredTags as part of your research, you should cite it as follows:

    > <sup>Mustafa Doga Dogan, Ahmad Taka, Michael Lu, Yunyi Zhu, Akshat Kumar, Aakar Gupta, and Stefanie Mueller.
 2022.
 InfraredTags: Embedding Invisible AR Markers and Barcodes Using Low-Cost, Infrared-Based 3D Printing and Imaging Tools.
 In CHI Conference on Human Factors in Computing Systems (CHI '22).
 Association for Computing Machinery, New York, NY, USA, Article 269, 1–12. https://doi.org/10.1145/3491102.3501951 </sup>